fleetdm/fleet/handbook/people.md

 ### 1:1 Mike:Sid Document Preparation

-Every two weeks our CEO Mike has a 1:1 meeting with our Investor Sid and there are four parts our Operations Team completes while constructing this document.
+Every two weeks our CEO Mike has a 1:1 meeting with our Investor Sid and there are four parts our Digital Experience Team completes while constructing this document.

  - A copy of the original document is created, labeled "yyyy-mm-dd Backup copy of Mike from Fleet & Sid," filed in a private folder, and then shared to Mike in a direct message on Slack by Charlie in People Operations on the same day after the 1:1 meeting has happened.
  - Charlie in People Operations prepares the original document by looking for any changes since the last meeting, and removing information in the Feedback section on the same day after the 1:1 meeting has happened.